plumelo/cosmoz-frontend-rtd/docs/intro/10-development-environment.rst

 `Visual Studio Code (vscode) <https://code.visualstudio.com/>`_ with `extensions <https://marketplace.visualstudio.com/>`_ *
 ----------------------------------------------------------------------------------------------------------------------------

-A code editor developed by Microsoft, freely available to download and use for the most common platforms, even in Linux based operating systems, enhanced by some required extensions.
+A code editor developed by Microsoft for most common platforms, even in Linux based operating systems, enhanced by some required extensions.

 Follow the installation instructions for the editor itself and the extensions in the links below to get them too.